ElektraInitiative/libelektra/doc/todo/ROADMAP.md

 check meta-data plugins with spec

-export/import/editor should use KDB_DEFAULT_STORAGE as default
+export/import/editor should use KDB_STORAGE as default

 check: run reformat and check if something changed